-Steven M. Bellovin is a
+Steven M. Bellovin is the

-professor of computer science at Columbia
+Professor of Computer Science at Columbia

-University, where he does research on networks, security, and
+Bellovin does research on security and privacy

-especially why the two don't get along.
 He joined the faculty in

 2005 after many years at